dililab/multimodal-xai-2024/_pages/call.md

 title: "Call for Papers"
 ---

-#### 1st Multimodal-XAI Workshop “Multimodal Co-Construction of Explanations with XAI”
+#### 1st Multimodal-XAI Workshop on “Multimodal Co-Construction of Explanations with XAI”

-Workshop held at ACM ICMI 2024
+Workshop held at ACM ICMI 2024 (hybrid, with online participation possible)

 [Website](https://dililab.github.io/multimodal-xai-2024/)

 We cordially invite you to submit papers to the 1st Workshop on Multimodal Co-Construction of Explanations with XAI (Multimodal-XAI), which will be held as part of the 26th ACM International Conference on Multimodal Interaction (ICMI 2024) in San José, Costa Rica on 4th or 8th November 2024.
+Participating online  through video conferencing will be possible.

 ### Overview:
 This workshop aims to bring together two growing and increasingly important research strands — explainable AI (XAI) and multimodal interaction — in order to establish and promote a new field of research that investigates the construction of explanations by means of multimodal interaction between an XAI system (as explainer) and a human user (as explainee).
 With this workshop, we intend to foster scientific exchange and cross-fertilization between the XAI and ICMI communities in order to better understand XAI as a multimodal, interactive co-construction challenge and to identify key research lines and approaches.